Skip to main content

 When to take CPP

-Although CPP payments are designed to begin when you hit 65, you can take them as early as 60 or as late as 70.
+You can start collecting CPP as early as age 60 or as late as age 70, though the standard age is 65.
 If you start early, your payout decreases by 0.6% for every month before your 65th birthday you start collecting.
-So taking that first cheque at 60 would mean also taking a 36% haircut on your income.
-Start late, however, and you’re rewarded with a monthly boost of 0.7%.
-That’s an extra 8.4% per year, or 42% more if you hold out until 70.
+Taking that first cheque at 60 means a 36% reduction in your income.
+Start late, however, and you're rewarded with an increase of 0.7% per month — up to 42% more if you hold out until 70.

-What’s right for you?
-It all comes down to how long you live, and unless you have a functioning crystal ball, that one’s hard to get right.
+What's right for you comes down to how long you live — and that's hard to predict.

 How long you think you’ll live